 Rucker Village and Hambrick Village.
 These are two communities of newly constructed townhouses on main campus.
 Rucker Village opened in fall 2011 and Hambrick Village opened in fall 2012.
 Each community has 14 townhouses that house six students each for a total of 84 beds.
 Several of the townhouses are handicap-accessible.
 There is a community building open to all residents that includes a lounge area, full kitchen, and laundry facilities.
 Each townhouse is two floors with three bedrooms, three bathrooms, a living space, and a kitchen area.
-Priority placement is given to upperclassmen, and assignments are made based on GPA and disciplinary history.
-If spaces remain, incoming students may apply.
+These townhouses are reserved for students who have already completed one full year of college, and assignments are made based on GPA and disciplinary history.
 A meal plan is required for all residents; housing and damage deposits are required.
 Students living in these townhouse communities are expected to abide by the same residential policies as those on main campus.
 There is a \$200 cancellation fee for students who apply to live in the townhouses but later withdraw their application.

-East Campus Apartments.
+Apartment Living.
 A total of 32 four-person apartments are located on the east end of campus, adjacent to the Athletic Complex.
 These units are reserved for seniors, juniors, and some sophomores; assignments are based on grade point average, classification, and discipline history.
 All units contain four bedrooms, two bathrooms, and kitchen and living areas.
 A meal plan is required for all residents; housing and damage deposits are required.
 For those who reserve apartment rooms a \$200 prepayment is necessary to hold the room.
 This prepayment will appear on the subsequent semester's bill/statement as a credit to the account.